irmen/prog8/docs/source/libraries.rst

 ``find(string, char) -> ubyte index + carry bit``
     Locates the first position of the given character in the string, returns carry bit set if found and the index in the string.
-Or carry bit clear if the character was not found.
+Or 0+carry bit clear if the character was not found.

 ``compare(string1, string2) -> ubyte result``
     Returns -1, 0 or 1 depeding on wether string1 sorts before, equal or after string2.